TTNRT/status-code/content/issues/2023-11-25-ddos-attack.md

 ## Update 1

 We have sent the shutdown signal to our container.
 Please note that other sites are not affected, including our blog, status site, docs, and health site.

+## Update 2

+An update from NetroCorp:

+> It seems the attack has calmed.
+We are working on resolving and implementing measures to prevent this from escalating like it did.

+We are still looking into this issue, and will continue to update you on this DDOS attack.